“Your likelihood of securing residency training depends on many factors – including the number of residency programs you apply to.”

 To show you how, let’s start by examining the Apply Smart graphic for my field: pediatrics.

 I love pediatrics.
 It’s a great field, and I’d recommend it highly.
 But as residencies go, it’s not exactly a competitive one.
 There a lot of very good residency programs, and each one takes a lot of residents.
 Sure, if you’re hell-bent on matching at one of the so-called “top programs”, then pediatrics is as competitive as anything else.
 But outside of that, a capable U.S. medical graduate shouldn’t have trouble finding a good match.

 So look at the Apply Smart graphic closely, and explain to me what is going on on the left side of the chart.

 Yikes!
 Look at those low probabilities for students who apply to <10 programs!

 According to this, U.S. allopathic medical graduates who apply to 5 pediatric residency programs have only a 40% chance of successfully entering a residency program.
 Ouch!
-Why didn’t someone tell them to apply to more programs?
+Why didn’t someone tell these poor folks to apply to more programs?

 Of course, something about this doesn’t add up.

 Intuitively, we might expect that the applicants who apply to the fewest programs would enjoy the highest success rates.
 Given the high cost of going unmatched, you’d think that a student would apply to only 2 programs if she were certain that she’d get into one of them, right?